Updated September 1, 2020.

 If you have had symptoms, we recommend you continue self-isolation and stay home until the following three things have happened:

-- You have had no fever (temperature stays less than 100.4 F) for at least 72 hours, i.e. three full days of no fever without the use of medicine that reduces fevers.
+- You have had no fever (temperature stays less than 100.4 F) for at least 24 hours without the use of fever-reducing medication

 - Other symptoms have improved (for example, cough or shortness of breath have improved)